Best Zagreb Tours to Explore the City and Its Surroundings

 Located on the north of Krapina town, Trakoscan castle dating from the Middle Ages (late 13th century), is the one of the most beautiful and the most romantic Croatia castles in Zagorje region.

 It was a small fortress serving as an observation post overlooking the road from Ptuj towards the Bednja valley.
 The first known owners of the castle were the Celjski family, who also ruled over the entire Zagorje principality, as well as Medjumurje, Varazdin and large estates in the present-day Slovenia.
-Here you can read a brief history of this castle taken from official web site.

 A visit of this castle is one of the most popular Zagreb tours that include also a visit to Varazdin, a city of baroque, young people, music, flowers and bicycles.